MyCryptoHQ/gas-estimation/README.md

 ## API

-The library exposes a function to estimate gas fees based on the latest 10 blocks and the underlying function used to calculate the estimate.
+The library exposes a function to estimate gas fees based on the latest 10 blocks, and the underlying function used to calculate the estimate.

 ### `estimateFees(provider)`